 Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

-Sometimes I ask myself: Why is so hard to make a simple If-Then-Else Functoid, or even so painful to do an If-Then-Else operation, using BizTalk mapper?
+Sometimes I ask myself: Why is it so hard to make a simple If-Then-Else Functoid, or even so painful to do an If-Then-Else operation, using BizTalk mapper?

 I don’t mean to say that it is complicated, quite the opposite is quite easy to make If…Then…Else statements using the Mapper.
-You can use If…Then…Else statements, to be completely correct, you can use something related to an If…Then…Else statements, to execute blocks of statements depending on the Boolean value of a condition by, normally, using:
+You can use If…Then…Else statements, to be completely correct, you can use something related to an If…Then…Else statements, to execute blocks of statements depending on the Boolean value of a condition, by normally using:

-• One Logical Functoid (Logical Existence, Logical String, Logical Numeric, Equal, Greater Than, Less Than and so on) to determine:
+• One Logical Functoid (Logical Existence, Logical String, Logical Numeric, Equal, Greater Than, Less Than, and so on) to determine:

-• or if a condition match.
+• or if a condition matches.

-• One Logical NOT Functoid to negate the Logical Functoid
+• One Logical NOT Functoid to negate the Logical Functoid.

 BizTalk out of the box if-then-else condition

-In this sample, if the “Operation” element is equal to “Create”
+In this sample, if the Operation element is equal to Create:

-• Then: you will map the value of the element “ValueA” from the source schema to the element “Result” in the destination schema
+• Then, you will map the value of the element ValueA from the source schema to the element Result in the destination schema.

-• Else (otherwise): you will map the value of the element “ValueB” from the source schema to the element “Result” in the destination schema
+• Else (otherwise): you will map the value of the element ValueB from the source schema to the element Result in the destination schema.

-So, this functoid chain will provide a secondary path of execution when an “if” clause evaluates to false, the Else path.
+So, this functoid chain will provide a secondary path of execution when an if clause evaluates to false, the Else path.
 I said earlier: “something related to an If…Then…Else statement” because, programming speaking, If…Then…Else statements are implemented by:

 //C#